rpellerin/rpellerin.github.io/content/farewell-kdenlive-hello-davinci-resolve-and-colors-explained.md

 ---

-Some monitor or TV are "10-bit like" but not truly 10-bit, there are in fact ["8 bit + FRC"](https://www.benq.com/en-us/knowledge-center/knowledge/10-bit-vs-8-bit-frc-monitor-color-difference.html).
+Some monitor or TV are "10-bit like" but not truly 10-bit, they are in fact ["8 bit + FRC"](https://www.benq.com/en-us/knowledge-center/knowledge/10-bit-vs-8-bit-frc-monitor-color-difference.html).

 # SDR vs HDR